-David Melvin, PE, is a world renowned Autodesk Authorized Author, Autodesk University Speaker, and expert in the field of 3D Computer Aided Design.
+David Melvin, PE, is a world renowned Autodesk Authorized Author, Autodesk University Speaker, SOLIDWORKS Solution Partner and an expert in the field of 3D Computer Aided Design.
 Using over 25 years of hands-on engineering and consulting experience, David has taught engineers, draftsmen, college professors, and students all over the world effective use of 3D CAD.

 Your training is enhanced by our unique Lesson Player.

 225 Video Training Lessons - 21.5 Hours - 4 CoursesProfessional Modeling

 Models can become unstable and difficult to edit if you don't use structured construction methods.
-So this is one of the main topics of this course.
+So this is one of the main topics of the course.
 You will learn professional methods of creating models.
 Your models will be easy to edit, and you'll know why.

 Title blocks will automatically fill in when you insert a drawing view into your drawings.
 Tables will automatically insert where you want them and how you want them to look.
 Your custom sheet formats will automatically create drawings of any size using templates you create yourself.

-By the time you finish this course you will know how to streamline the drawing construction process.
-Your drawings will look professionally formatted, and ultimately you work will be simplified.Sheet Metal Design
+By the time you finish the course you will know how to streamline the drawing construction process.
+Your drawings will look professionally formatted, and ultimately your work will be simplified.Sheet Metal Design

-The Sheet Metal Design course is the last course in the SolidWorks 2013 series of courses.
+The SolidWorks 2013: Sheet Metal Design course is the last course in the SolidWorks 2013 series of courses.
 That is, last but not least.
 This course amplifies your ability to create professional sheet metal models that match prototype and production samples.